tschneiderAK/HURDAT2-analysis/README.md

 ## Output

-Output report will be exported to the /reports/ directory.
+Output report will be exported to the /reports/ directory as specified in constants.py.
 Currently, only .JSON formatted exports are supported.